-The data gathered by the Community Link Lead aimed to bring the above data to life and understand Ayr communities' experience of the place they live, work and relax, with a focus on those facing the greatest inequality.
-The information gathered was shared with our Steering Group, key decision makers and brought into four Place and Wellbeing Assessments undertaken in Ayr.
+This exercise aims to bring the above data to life and understand Ayr residents' experience of the place they live, work and relax.
+The information gathered will be fed into Steering Group meetings and Place and Wellbeing Assessments, and be continually reviewed for the duration of the Programme.